ryancatalani/textshot/readme.md

 ## How it works

 The textshot (image) is generated in the browser using `canvas`.
 The `canvas` data is passed through a small [Sinatra](http://www.sinatrarb.com/) app, which authenticates the user on Twitter (with [OmniAuth Twitter](https://github.com/arunagw/omniauth-twitter)) then posts the tweet (with the [Twitter gem](https://github.com/sferik/twitter)).
-The bookmarklet works by adding an `iframe` to the top of an article page, which fills in the textshot based on the user's text selection and the article's metadata.
+The bookmarklet works by adding an `iframe` to the top of an article page—or opening a new window for pages hosted over https—which fills in the textshot based on the user's text selection and the article's metadata.

 ## Installation notes